AIX – The future of UNIX

-According to IDC, the IBM Power Systems platform with AIX technology is the leader in worldwide UNIX server revenue share.1 The introduction of the POWER7 and recent POWRER7+ processors has helped accelerate migrations to the Power Systems and AIX platform from Oracle Solaris and HP-UX.
-An open standards–based UNIX operating system, IBM AIX software exploits decades of IBM technology innovation.
-According to ITIC’s 2010-2011 survey, the IBM AIX operating system delivered the highest reliability scores among 19 different server operating system platforms, including Linux® and other UNIX operating systems.2
+According to the International Data Corporation (IDC), the IBM Power Systems platform with AIX technology is one of the leaders in worldwide UNIX® server revenue share.1 The introduction of the POWER7 and recent POWER7+ processors helped accelerate migrations to the Power Systems and AIX platform from Oracle Solaris and HP-UX.
+An open standards–based UNIX operating system (OS), IBM AIX software exploits decades of IBM technology innovation.
+According to the Information Technology Industry Council's (ITIC) 2013 survey, the IBM AIX OS delivered the highest reliability scores among different server OS platforms, including Linux® and other UNIX OS.2

 IBM i – A system designed for business

 IBM i running on an IBM Power Systems server offers an integrated, simple-to-manage platform for business applications with a proven reputation for exceptional resilience and low operational costs.
 Running applications based on IBM i has helped companies over many years to focus on innovation and on delivering new value to their business and to lower the costs of managing their IT operations.

 IBM i 7.2 brings significant value to clients with more granular security options for critical business data, additional system management functionality as well as many other enhancement designed with performance and usability in mind.
 IBM i clients will be able to run IBM i 7.2 on POWER7 and POWER8 systems, providing the key reliability, availability, scalability and performance characteristics to which they are accustomed.

 Linux – Extending the value of POWER to industry-standard Linux